velara3/WebApp/README.md

 ```
 Example with external view:
 ```
-import { BaseClass } from "base-class-ts/BaseClass"
+import { BaseClass } from "base-class-ts"
 // your views will always be local to your project import * as view from "./ExampleElements.js";